About the Farm

 The property was already established as a blueberry farm before the Wileys built their airstrip.
-The Wileys planted many more over the next twenty years and established a large vegetable garden and raspberry patches.
+The Wileys planted many more bushes of assorted varieties over the next twenty years, as well as vegetable gardens and raspberry patches.

 The acidic loam soil, ample rainfall, and mountain winds provided the perfect conditions for blueberry plants, and the Wileys opened up their patch to the public for pick-your-own.
 Today, these well-established bushes continue to produce remarkably tasty berries, all without the use of artificial pesticides or fertilizers.

 As the new caretakers of Blueberry Hill, we look forward to stewarding the bushes and property that the Wileys passed on to us.
 We are expanding our patches to include red & black currants, gooseberries, elderberries & more.